-- 1. Locate wind turbines and other structures along field edges so as to minimize adverse impacts on agricultural land and farming operations. - 2.
+- 1. Locate access roads and, to the extent allowed by local laws, wetlands and topography, individual wind turbines and other structures along field edges where possible so as to minimize adverse impacts on agricultural land and farming operations. - 2.
 Limit permanent road width to 16 feet or less, and where possible, follow hedgerows and field edges to minimize loss of agricultural land. - 3.
-Have roads that must cross agricultural fields stay on ridgetops and other high ground.
+Site those roads that must cross agricultural fields along ridgetops and other high ground.
 The advantages of this are 1) it allows farming along the contours, 2) it requires no cut and fill or ditching that would take additional land out of production, and 3) it avoids potential drainage and erosion problems. - 4.
-Avoid cutting existing fields into smaller irregularly shaped fields which are more difficult to farm, by locating access roads along the edges of agricultural fields where possible. - 5.
-Locate parking areas, construction staging areas, and other temporary and permanent support facilities outside of active agricultural fields where possible. - 6.
-Overhead electrical collection systems shall have as wide a span as possible to minimize the number of poles that are used in agricultural areas. - 7.
-Avoid disturbance of surface and subsurface drainage features (ditches, diversions, tile lines, etc.).
-Identification of any known subsurface drainage features will be done with assistance from the landowners and the Chautauqua County Soil and Water Conservation District, and efforts will be made to avoid potential impacts.
-In cases where disturbance is unavoidable any necessary repair/replacement of the affected features will be undertaken. - 8.
-Landowners will be consulted during the siting of access roads that cross/intersect active agricultural lands.
+Avoid cutting existing fields into irregularly shaped or very small fields which are more difficult to farm, by locating access roads along the edges of agricultural fields where possible. - 5.
+Locate parking areas, construction staging areas, and other temporary and permanent support facilities outside of active agricultural fields to minimize impacts where possible. - 6.
+Avoid disturbance of surface and subsurface drainage features (ditches, diversions, tile lines, etc.) where possible.
+Identify any known subsurface drainage features through consultation with the landowners and the Clinton County Soil and Water Conservation District, and avoid potential impacts where possible.
+In cases where disturbance is unavoidable, the Applicant will undertake and record any necessary repair/replacement of the affected features will be undertaken.